scalatra/scalatra-website/guides/atmosphere.md

 user-agents).
 You can push new information to your user at any time, without a page refresh.

-Atmosphere can use its own JavaScript libraries to accomplish this, or it can be set up to use the [socket.io](http://socket.io) toolkit.

 It's carefree server push for the JVM.

 ### Sample code